Deep WebExecutive Protection

 Background

-A technology company preparing for a $2B IPO engaged TraxinteL to conduct digital exposure assessments on all 8 board members and C-suite executives.
+A technology company preparing for a $2B IPO engaged TraxIntel to conduct digital exposure assessments on all 8 board members and C-suite executives.
 The concern was that increased public visibility post-IPO would expose executives to doxxing, targeted harassment, and physical security threats.

 Investigation Methodology